Evermore (song): Context and use in Beauty and the Beast

 Similar to "If I Can't Love Her", "Evermore" provides the Beast with "a stronger voice".
-The song occurs at a pivotal moment in the film during which the Beast bemoans his decision to free Belle, while uncovering both his inner pain and growth as a character as he voices "a sad sense of longing."
-For the first time, audiences learn exactly how the Beast feels when he allows Belle to rescue Maurice, summarizing his love for her.
-In the musical sequence, the Beast continues to climb higher up the turret of his castle to watch Belle as she rides away on her horse and gradually disappears into the distance.
-Staged in a way that resembles a live musical due to Stevens' performance and its cinematography, the orchestra increases and swells as the anguished Beast continues to climb.
-Menken explained that the character, singing "with a raw emotion", watches Belle leave while thinking to himself "I know what love is now, and it's wonderful, even though I'll never see her again", and "Evermore" captures the Beast's agony as he watches the woman he loves leave him.
-Whereas "If I Can't Love Her" allowed the character to remain in one location and sing for three minutes, the film required him to "be somewhere different at the end of the song from where he starts" since "the story has to keep on."
+The song occurs at a pivotal moment in the film during which the Beast bemoans his decision to release Belle, uncovering both his inner pain and character growth as he voices "a sad sense of longing".
+For the first time, audiences learn exactly how the Beast feels when he frees Belle to rescue Maurice.
+In the musical sequence, the Beast continues to climb higher up the turrets of his castle to watch Belle as she rides away on her horse and gradually disappears into the distance.
+The orchestra increases and swells as the anguished Beast continues to climb.
+Menken explained that the character watches Belle leave while thinking to himself "I know what love is now, and it's wonderful, even though I'll never see her again".
+"Evermore" captures the Beast's agony as he watches the woman he loves leave him.
+Whereas "If I Can't Love Her" allowed the character to remain in one location for three minutes, the film required him to be somewhere different from where he began the end of the song.
 Condon observed that the song reflects the Beast's actions, both musically and lyrically ascending as the character "climb[s] higher and higher in the castle so that he can still keep sight of her and so that he can see her for as long as he possibly can."